 When is Extremely Wicked, Shockingly Evil and Vile on Netflix?

-The film is scheduled to be released on Netflix on 3rd May 2019.
+The film is scheduled to be released on Netflix on 3rd May 2019 for US viewers.

+However, for UK viewers the film won’t be available on Netflix, and will instead be screened in cinemas and made available on Sky Cinema and NOW TV from 3rd May.

 What’s Extremely Wicked, Shockingly Evil and Vile about?